 What is a coronavirus?

 Coronaviruses form a large family of viruses that can cause a range of illnesses.
-These include the common cold as well as more serious diseases like SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and the more recent coronavirus disease (COVID-19).
+They include the common cold as well as more serious diseases such as SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and, more recently, COVID-19.

-Coronaviruses have been around for many years and as a result, humans have built up a general immunity to them.
-This means when we do get a common cold, it is usually not very severe.
+Coronaviruses have been around for many years so humans have built up a general immunity to them.
+This means when we get a common cold, it is usually not very severe.

 However, coronaviruses are not just present in humans.
-Many animals also have coronavirus-related illnesses and sometimes those viruses can mutate and be passed on to humans.
-When this happens, the disease can be more severe because the human body has not had to fight this illness before.
-Both the SARS and MERS diseases are examples of this happening in recent years.
+Many animals develop coronavirus-related illnesses and sometimes those viruses can mutate and be passed on to humans.
+When this happens, the disease can be more severe because the human body has not had to fight the illness before.
+SARS, MERS and COVID-19 are examples of this happening in recent years.

 When a new strain of coronavirus is discovered, it is called a ‘novel' coronavirus.